thePlatform/thePlatform-video-manager/README.md

 # == Changelog ==

 ## = 1.2.2 =
-* Changed MediaAMP's menu order number
+* Changed thePlatform's menu order number
 * Fix references to ajaxurl
 * Fix an issue where the Wordpress bar disappears in the about page